Weichu-Deng/bips/bip-yongdong wu-OP_ISSUBSTR.md

 ### Example

-Suppose that a lucky draw game has the rule: if anyone has a  publicKey which includes a special substring "goodluck", he/she will be awarded.
+Suppose that a lucky draw game has the rule: if anyone has a  publicKey which includes a special substring `goodluck`, he/she will be awarded.
+In the game, the draw action is performed by the initiator, and `goodlucky`is non-public.
+This is to prevent players from maliciously generating many temporary public keys to participate in the draw.

 The syntax can be as follows.

 - LockScript: OP_DUP goodluck OP_ISSUBSTR...
 - UnlockScript: signature publicKey